-NPAC SMS response to the M-SET.
+The NPAC SMS sets the subscriptionVersionStatus to sending and sets the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp on the subscriptionVersionNPAC on SV1.

 The NPAC SMS responds with the M-ACTION response.
 An error will be returned if the service provider is not the new service provider (accessDenied) or if there is no version to be activated (invalidArgumentValue) or if any other failures occur.

-The NPAC SMS sets the subscriptionVersionStatus to sending and sets the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp on the subscriptionVersionNPAC on SV1.

-NPAC SMS response to the M-SET.

 Each Local SMS responds with a successful M-DELETE reply.